Luisella Boni

 Luisella Boni (born 24 July 1935) is an Italian actress.

-Born in Como, Lombardy as Luisa Angela Bozzo, Boni debuted in 1952 in Bernard Vorhaus' film Finishing School.
+Born as Luisa Angela Bozzo, Boni debuted in 1952 in Bernard Vorhaus' film Finishing School.

 One of the most active actresses in Italian cinema between the early fifties and mid-sixies, she slowed her activity after her marriage to television director Daniele D'Anza in 1965.
 In the 1960s she was sometimes credited as Brigitte Corey.

 She was also active on television and on stage.